NVIDIA/cuda-quantum/docs/sphinx/using/backends/sims/svsims.rst

   This backend requires an NVIDIA GPU and CUDA runtime libraries.
 If you do not have these dependencies installed, you may encounter an error stating `Invalid simulator requested`.
 See the section :ref:`dependencies-and-compatibility` for more information about how to install dependencies.

-In the single-GPU mode, the :code:`nvidia` target provides the following environment variable options.
+In the single-GPU mode, the :code:`nvidia` bakend provides the following environment variable options.
 Any environment variables must be set prior to setting the target.
 It is worth drawing attention to gate fusion, a powerful tool for improving simulation performance which is discussed in greater detail `here <https://nvidia.github.io/cuda-quantum/latest/examples/python/performance_optimizations.html>`__.